Second CUPE 3902 Unit 5 Collective Agreement Ratified

-The collective agreement between the University of Toronto and CUPE 3902 Unit 5 was ratified on January 26, 2015; the terms of this agreement are in place until December 31, 2016.
-You can view the collective agreement on the
+The second collective agreement between the University of Toronto and CUPE 3902 Unit 5 was ratified on May 29, 2017; the terms of this agreement are in place until December 31, 2019.
+You can view the first collective agreement and the memorandum of agreement on the

 Human Resources & Equity website.

 Change to Employment Status for Postdoctoral Fellows in CUPE Bargaining Unit

 The Ontario Labour Relations Board (OLRB) has now issued the Certificate confirming that CUPE has exclusive bargaining rights with respect to employees in the following bargaining unit: